Physics-informed neural networks for pathloss prediction

 \subsection{Machine learning approaches}

 Machine learning approaches to pathloss prediction and localization can be based, e.g., on convolutional networks \cite{Levie2021}.
-The latter work uses a UNet architecture trained to mimic the rssi prediction of a model-based simulator which reduces runtime to approximately \SI{1}{ms} and supports automatic differentiation for downstream tasks such as localization.
-On the other hand, it is not directly possible to include real-world measurements and physical propagation constraints.
-As a standard convolutional neural network is not aware of underlying physical dependencies, it requires a high number of trainable parameters (exceeding 1 million) which results in long training times and limited generalization capability.
-In addition, the unawareness of physical dependencies may result in artifacts in the reconstructed pathloss maps.
+The work \cite{Levie2021} proposes a UNet architecture trained to mimic the rssi prediction of a model-based simulator which reduces runtime to approximately \SI{1}{ms} and supports automatic differentiation for downstream tasks such as localization.
+On the other hand, it is not directly possible to include physical propagation constraints and real-world measurements.
+As a standard convolutional neural network is not aware of underlying physical dependencies, the network requires a high number of trainable parameters (exceeding 1 million) which results in long training times.
+In addition, the unawareness of physical dependencies may result in artifacts and inconsistencies in the reconstructed pathloss maps.